No Fee Unless You Win

 Under the new tort reform bill passed in 2023, insurance companies are afforded protections by, among other things, giving them a safe harbor period and increasing the burden imposed on claimants when attempting to prove bad faith conduct by an insurance company.

 The new law increases the possibility that insurance companies will not pay when they reasonably should do so to protect their insureds and resolve claims, leaving claimants with fewer options to hold the insurance companies accountable for such inappropriate conduct.
-If you have been injured and have a claim for damages, it is imperative you consult with an attorney familiar with the changing legal landscape and who is willing and capable to litigate and try cases.
+If you have been injured and have a claim for damages, it is imperative you consult with an attorney familiar with the changing legal landscape and who is willing and capable of litigating and trying cases.

 One of the notable changes to Florida’s personal injury laws in the 2023 tort reform bill is the revised statute of limitations.
 The statute of limitations sets a time limit within which an injured party must file a lawsuit.
 Previously, Florida had a four-year statute of limitations for most personal injury cases.
 However, under the new law, the statute of limitations has been reduced to two years.
 It is crucial for plaintiffs to be aware of this shorter time frame to ensure they file their lawsuits within the prescribed period.